DesignSafe-CI/api-user-guide/docs/create_app_01.md

 At the top level, you will find a `Dockerfile` and `build.sh` script.
 These are necessary for building the container reproducibly, and having them will facilitate future app updates.
-The `deploy.sh` script is the final script of the app building process which helps the user add their app to the Agave SD2E tenant.
+The `deploy.sh` script is the final script of the app building process which helps the user add their app to the Agave Designsafe tenant.

 The major subdirectory is named `hello-container-0.1.0/` - a concatenation of the name of the app and the version of the executable.
 This directory contains both